 i) Evaluation of the paper by the editor in chief, in order to ensure that the article meets the quality standards fixed by Univ.
 Sci.
 A rigorous revision of the scientific standards, the type of manuscript, the parts of the article, and references is done.
 The manuscript is processed, also, through the anti-plagiarism iThenticateTM software.

-ii) Assignation of the manuscript to at least three international academic reviewers for peer evaluation within three days.
-Reviewers will have 20 days to assess the paper.
+ii) Assignation of the manuscript to at least three international academic reviewers for peer evaluation within two months.
+Reviewers will have 30 days to assess the paper.

-iii) Acceptance or rejection of the article within three days, based on feedback of peer reviewers.
+iii) The article continue the editorial process or is rejected within three days, based on feedback of peer reviewers.

 iv) Returning of the article to the author with the reviewer's comments and suggestions.
 Authors must address reviewer's comments within a period not exceeding 15 working days.

 v) Returning of the corrected papers to the referees for their feedback (second round, when necessary).
-Reviewers will have ten days to assess the paper.
+Reviewers will have fifteen days to assess the paper.

 vi) Adressing of new reviewer comments by the authors within a period not exceeding ten working days.

 vii) The editor accept or reject the article based on the new feedback of peer reviewers within three days.